julianotebinka/interascout/README.md

 Clone this repository to your local machine.

-Run 'npm install' in the downloaded folder.
+Run `npm install` in the downloaded folder.

 And that's it. :sunglasses: